-If we are unable to develop and introduce new merchandise offerings or expand into new markets in a timely and cost-effective manner, our business, financial condition, and operating results could be negatively impacted.
+If we are unable to develop and introduce new offerings or expand into new markets in a timely and cost-effective manner, our business, financial condition, and operating results could be negatively impacted.

-The largest portion of our revenue today comes from the sale of Women's apparel.
-From 2015 to 2018, we expanded our merchandise offering into categories including Petite, Maternity, Men's, Plus, Premium Brands, and Kids; began offering different product types including accessories and Extras; and expanded the number of brands we offer.
-In May 2019, we launched our service in the UK market.
+Our initial merchandise offering was Women's apparel, but since our inception we expanded our merchandise offerings to include Petite, Maternity, Men's, Plus, Premium Brands, and Kids and launched our service in the UK market.
 In June 2019, we introduced our direct-buy functionality (now called "Freestyle") with Buy It Again allowing clients in the United States to buy previously purchased items in new colors, prints, and sizes.
-We expanded direct buy in February 2020, with Complete Your Looks, which allows clients to discover and shop personalized outfits with new items that complement their prior purchases.
-In addition, in early June 2020, we introduced Trending For You, which allows clients to shop personalized looks based on their style profiles.
-In May 2021, we introduced Categories, a new way for clients to easily discover pieces within a range of categories based on occasion, brand, or item type.
+We expanded direct buy with Complete Your Looks, which allows clients to discover and shop personalized outfits with new items that complement their prior purchases, Trending For You, which allows clients to shop personalized looks based on their style profiles, and Categories, a new way for clients to easily discover pieces within a range of categories based on occasion, brand, or item type.
 And, in August 2021, we opened up Freestyle to new-to-Stitch Fix clients who had never received a Fix from us previously.
 We continue to explore additional offerings to serve our existing clients, attract new clients, and expand our geographic scope.
-Developing new offerings requires significant investments of resources and time, and if a new offering, such as Freestyle, does not appeal to new clients as we expect, our business may not grow as anticipated.

 New offerings may not have the same success, or gain traction as quickly, as our current offerings.
-If the merchandise we offer is not accepted by our clients or does not attract new clients, or if we are not able to attract clients in new markets, our sales may fall short of expectations, our brand and reputation could be adversely affected, and we may incur expenses that are not offset by sales.
-If the launch of a new category or offering or in a new geography requires investments greater than we expect or is delayed, our operating results could be negatively impacted.
+If our new offerings are not accepted by our clients or do not attract new clients, or if we are not able to attract clients in new markets, our sales may fall short of expectations, our brand and reputation could be adversely affected, and we may incur expenses that are not offset by sales.
+Developing new offerings requires significant investments of resources and time, and if a new offering is not successful, our business may not grow as anticipated.
+If the launch of a new category or offering or in a new geography requires investments greater than we expect, is delayed or is not executed well, our operating results could be negatively impacted.
+For example, in launching Freestyle to new customers during our fiscal 2022, we implemented client on-boarding changes in an effort to drive new clients to Freestyle.
+These changes resulted in lower conversion of new clients to our Fix offering, which impacted our operating results.
 Also, our business may be adversely affected if we are unable to attract brands and other merchandise vendors that produce sufficient high-quality, appropriately priced, and on-trend merchandise.
 For example, vendors in the UK may not be familiar with our company or brand, which may make it difficult for us to obtain the merchandise we seek or be able to purchase products at an appropriate price.